High Poly and Low Poly 3D Models Difference

 What is a low poly 3D model?

+Low poly refers to the usage of fewer polygons less than 100,000 to create a polygonal mesh.
 A low poly 3D model is a 3D asset with a comparatively lower poly count than high poly models and is easy to edit, load, and view for being lightweight.
 Low poly 3D models have simple geometric shapes and are perfect for real-time renderings such as computer games.
 However, low poly models lack super-realistic details and are used for visualizations that do not require such great details.

-Applications of Low Poly in 3D Modeling
+Applications of Low Poly Models

+Low-poly modeling is a technique that uses a minimum number of polygons to create a simplified 3D model, often used for video game applications.
 Low poly modeling should be your option if visual detail is not your first priority and if you need your product demonstrations to be interactive.
 Here are the scenarios where low-poly modeling is used:

 - Low poly models are used in 3D viewers that facilitate real-time model calibration.